 Demonstrate your organization's long-term financial stability and its history of fundraising.
-Describe your plans and potential sources for raising the third-party non-federal gifts required to release the federal matching funds.
-Delineate the fundraising strategy and timeline in alignment with the work plan in Attachment 2 and the requested period of performance.
+Describe your plans and potential sources for raising the third-party, non-federal gifts required to release the federal matching funds.
+Delineate the fundraising strategy and timeline in alignment with the work plan in Attachment 2, the fundraising chart in Attachment 3, and the requested period of performance.
 If applicable, detail funds raised to date and plans for soliciting the balance.
-If applicable, explain the role of consortium members in raising third-party non-federal gifts.
+If applicable, explain the role of consortium members in raising third-party, non-federal gifts.